This post may include Amazon links. As an Amazon Associate I earn from qualifying purchases.

-Simply referred to as ‘Bitoque’ by Cape Verdeans, this steak dish is topped with a signature fried egg and is also referred to as ‘Bife a Portuguesa’ in Portuguese restaurants.
-The dark pan-sauce is made of wine, garlic and butter.
+Bitoque is a Portuguese steak dish topped with a fried egg and signature pan-sauce made of wine, garlic and butter.
 Fried potatoes and white rice are served on the side.

 How to pronounce bitoque